The Digital Economy is changing the landscape of business. We work alongside our clients to help them thrive in these fast moving times.

 Data ownership refers to the explicit assignment of owners to every data element in the taxonomy.
 Data owners are either individuals or teams who make decisions such as who has the right to access and edit data and how it’s used.
 Owners may not work with their data every day, but are responsible for overseeing and protecting a data domain.

 In the context of the GDPR, data owners are accountable for the quality, integrity, and protection of their data space.
-Here we look at trends, rulings and developments in enforcement from regulatory bodies.
+Here we look at trends, rulings and developments regarding enforcement from regulatory bodies.

 You can find more about the views and experiences of our clients and contacts by listening to our interview with Akshaya Bhargava, the CEO of Bridgeweave, who focus on the application of AI to the financial services sector.

-We have extensive expertise on the legal issues that arise from the Digital Economy.
+We have extensive expertise on the legal, regulatory and commercial challenges that arise from the Digital Economy and the waves of innovation that it is bringing.

 Some of the legal services that are core to the Digital Economy are set out below.